wbudic/LifeLog/Current Development Check List.md

 ### v.1.7 Encountered

+* Application log needed in the background for System based logs.
 * New Categories dropdown, grouping in ascending order and presenting in columns of five at a time.
 * New CNF Development.
   * Migration is currently hard to maintain and data export and import is wrongly reliant to CVS.